-Cooking for a Crowd - Including Easy Recipes for Large Groups
+Cooking for Crowd plus Easy Recipes for Large Groups

 If you are looking for easy meals for large family gatherings, homemade curry is a great option.
+Cooking for a crowd does not have to be stressful, expensive or difficult.
 If you are feeding a crowd, see below for a delicious vegetarian recipe for 35 people and an easy chicken curry recipe for 35 people.

 These inexpensive meals for large groups can be prepared in advance.
 Keep it simple and serve with rice, naan bread and chutney leaving more time for you to enjoy the party with your guests.